 In fact, there’s very little information available about the possible side effects of stem cell hair transplants.
 As with any medical procedure, there’s always the risk of bleeding or infection at the site of the sample and the injection.
 Experts state that scarring is also possible.
 However, complications from a punch biopsy are rare and there’s a small risk of damage to the nerves and arteries beneath the site.
 Liposuction can also cause the same side effects and complications.

-As I said, the results differ hugely from person to person and this what scientists are trying to get around.
+As I said, the results differ hugely from person to person, and this is what scientists are trying to get around.
 Stem cells are fantastic, but the cure is still not set in stone.
 Hair transplant treatments being researched are expected to be available to the public by 2020.
 Stem cell hair transplants offer options to people who aren’t candidates for the hair loss treatments currently available.

 There are certain clinics that offer hair replacement therapies using stem cells.
 However, these are considered investigational and haven’t been approved by the FDA.